Poland

 Employer risk Risk of employee claims in the event of non-compliance.

-Impact date: Ongoing – advanced work in the Parliament.
-If passed, new regulations are expected to be effective from 1 January 2026, but the provisions providing that work for one employer will be possible during incapacity for work for another employer are to come into force 12 months after the publication of the Act in the Journal of Laws.
+Impact date: On 7 January 2026, the President of Poland signed an amendment.
+New regulations will be effective from 27 January 2026.
+Provisions relating to when a person works for two employers and receives sick leave at one of them and can still work with their other employer, come into force at the beginning of next year, i.e. 1 January 2027.
 The Ministry of Family, Labor and Social Policy has prepared a draft law amending the law on the social insurance system and other related laws.
 The draft provides, among other things, for an amendment to the Act on cash benefits from social insurance in the event of sickness and maternity.
 This will provide the Social Insurance Authority (ZUS) with new, more effective tools to control the correct use of sick leave.

 A new feature is the extension of checks on the correct use of sick leave and on persons who have lost their sickness insurance entitlement.
 The checks will cover sick leave due to incapacity for work and sick leave due to the need to provide personal care.
 The inspector will be entitled to enter the place where the check is carried out and to identify the person being checked, solely for the purpose of establishing their identity.
 In addition, they will be able to request and obtain information from the person being inspected, their contribution payer or attending doctor, as well as access the data of the insured person and contribution payer collected by the Social Insurance Authority (ZUS) in their accounts, but only if this is justified by the purpose of the inspection.